huggingface/blog/controlnet.md

 ## The `StableDiffusionControlNetPipeline`

+Before we begin, we want to give a huge shout-out to the community contributor [Takuma Mori](https://github.com/takuma104) for having led the integration of ControlNet into Diffusers ❤️ .

 To experiment with ControlNet, Diffusers exposes the [`StableDiffusionControlNetPipeline`](https://huggingface.co/docs/diffusers/main/en/api/pipelines/stable_diffusion/controlnet) similar to the [other Diffusers pipelines](https://huggingface.co/docs/diffusers/api/pipelines/overview).
 Central to the [`StableDiffusionControlNetPipeline`] is the `controlnet` argument which lets us provide a particular trained [`ControlNetModel`](https://huggingface.co/docs/diffusers/main/en/api/models#diffusers.ControlNetModel) instance while keeping the pre-trained diffusion model weights the same.